Q – What is CPAR?

 A - CPAR is a Canadian not-for-profit organization registered with Canada Revenue Agency.
-Headquartered in Toronto, CPAR is directed by an independent, volunteer board of directors.
+Headquartered in Ottawa, CPAR is directed by an independent, volunteer board of directors.
 Members of the board are elected at annual meetings.
 The elected board in turn appoints an Executive Committee which executes the duties assigned to it by the board, including recruitment and supervision of the Executive Director.

 Q - Where does CPAR work?

 A - CPAR has field offices and programs in Ethiopia, Malawi and Tanzania, which are fully staffed and managed by nationals in those countries.

 Find out more about CPAR’s work: Where We Work

 Q - How does CPAR receive funding for programs?

 A – CPAR’s projects are funded by individual donors, foundations, governments and institutions, as well as a number of partner NGOs operating in CPAR program countries.

 A - There are many ways for individuals, businesses or groups to become involved with CPAR’s work:

 - You can offer financial support by becoming a monthly donor.
 Monthly donors provide CPAR with a dependable source of funds so we can plan our long-term development work and keep administrative costs low.

 - You can plan your own fundraising event or support one already taking place.